kimukook/kimukook.github.io/_projects/search_theory.md

 layout: default
 title: "Probabilistic Search Theory for Randomly Moving Targets"
 ---
-# Search Theory for Moving Targets
+# Probabilistic Search Theory for Randomly Moving Targets

 ## Motivation

 Search problems are common in both military and civilian domains—from rescuing missing persons, pets or wreckage like MH370 (non-evasive randomly moving targets), to tracking fugitives or foraging animals (evasive randomly moving targets).
-Unfortunately, many traditional methods are limited in adaptability and struggle in dynamic or uncertain environments. **Figure 1a and 1b** below showcase the real-world examples illustrating these challenges:
+Unfortunately, many traditional methods are limited in adaptability and struggle in dynamic or uncertain environments. **Figure 1a and 1b** below showcase the real-world examples illustrating these challenges, often resorting to predetermined or exhaustive sweeps.

-As illustrated in [Figure 1a](#fig:lawnmower) and [Figure 1b](#fig:mh370), current search methods often rely on predetermined or exhaustive sweeps.

 <div class="image-pair">
   <div class="image-box">